 Use our quick and easy online benefits calculator to find out the benefits you may be entitled to claim, or check what help is avaliable with on our guide to heating benefits page.

-Download our benefits guides:
+Download our benefits guide:

-More money in your pocket: a guide for people over pension age (PDF, 958KB) Claiming benefits: a guide for people of working age (PDF, 679KB)
+More money in your pocket: a guide for people over pension age (PDF, 958KB)

 Julie Banks talks to David Terrace about Age UK’s scheme which is offering free home energy checks for those in later life.